anjalisarawgi/mlops_sign_mnist/README.md

 >
 > test_data.py:
 >
-> - Data Processing Tests: Verifies correct downloading, preprocessing, and saving of raw and processed data files.
+> - Data Processing Tests: Verifies if data files exists, we have the correct number of samples, and if all our labels are present.

 >
-> - Data Integrity: Ensures data transformations are performed accurately.
->
 > test_model.py:
 >
-> - Model Training Tests: Confirms that the model trains correctly and the trained model is saved.
+> - Model Tests: we test if the model archiutecture runs smoothly given a dummy input.
 >
-> - Prediction Accuracy: Ensures the model makes accurate predictions with expected outputs.
->
-> - Integration Tests: Verifies the end-to-end workflow from data processing to model prediction.

 ### Question 8